-Mrs. Messina and her family moved to Connecticut in 1997 and she has been a member of the Westport Public Schools music faculty since 1998.
-She has taught on the elementary, middle, and high school levels, and is currently the Orchestra Director at Saugatuck Elementary School in Westport, where she regularly has between 120 and 140 fourth and fifth graders in her orchestra program each year.
+Mrs. Messina and her family moved to Connecticut in 1997 and she became a member of the Westport Public Schools music faculty in 1998.
+She taught elementary, middle, and high school level music, and was most recently Orchestra Director at Saugatuck Elementary School, where she regularly had between 120 and 140 fourth and fifth graders in her orchestra program each year.
+Mrs. Messina retired from Westport Schools in 2019.

-From 2007-2009, Mrs. Messina served as conductor of the Prelude Orchestra for the Norwalk Youth Symphony.
-Currently, Mrs. Messina is in her 9th season with the Greater Connecticut Youth Orchestras where she conducts the Concert Orchestra.
-Mrs. Messina has travelled with GCTYO on all its overseas trips.
+Mrs. Messina is in her 10th season with the Greater Connecticut Youth Orchestras where she conducts the Concert Orchestra and has travelled with GCTYO on its overseas trips.
 In addition to all her teaching responsibilities, she plays viola with the American Chamber Orchestra.

 String Orchestra Conductor

-Bruce Sloat, a GBYO alumnus, graduated from Western Connecticut State University with a Bachelor of Music Degree in Viola Performance.
+Bruce Sloat, a GCTYO alumnus, graduated from Western Connecticut State University with a Bachelor of Music Degree in Viola Performance.
 There he was a recipient of the James Furman Memorial Chamber Music Award…

 Wind Orchestra Conductor